 Professional Programs: Pre-professional chemistry majors have gone on to obtain doctorates in medicine (M.D., and D.O), pharmacy, and other health-related fields.
 Some alumni have earned law degrees.

-Careers: Our alumni work in West Virginia and throughout the United States at government science agencies, large and small corporations, high schools, universities, hospitals, and scientific consulting firms.
-Employers include the National Renewable Energy Laboratory, WV Department of Environmental Protection, Georgia Pacific, American Electric Power, Environmental Resources Management, U.S. Army Research Lab, Schlumberger, Consol Energy, Chevron, NASA, U.S. Geological Survey, and many others.
+Careers: Our geology and chemistry alumni work in West Virginia and throughout the United States at government science agencies, large and small corporations, high schools, universities, hospitals, and scientific consulting firms.
+Employers include the National Renewable Energy Laboratory, WV Department of Environmental Protection, Georgia Pacific, American Electric Power, Environmental Resources Management, U.S. Army Research Lab, Schlumberger, Consol Energy, Chevron, NASA, U.S. Geological Survey, National Institute of Standards and Technology, and many others.